celonis/content-cli/DOCUMENTATION.md

 content-cli import packages -p <profileName> --file <exportedPackagesFile> --spaceMappings <packageKey1>:<targetSpaceKey1> <packageKey2>:<targetSpaceKey2> ...
 ```

-If you want to update dataModel variables.
-You can do so by using the --dataModelMappingsFile option and providng the output file from
+If you want to update dataModel variables, you can do so by using the --dataModelMappingsFile option and providng the output file from
 the data pool import command.

 ```